A Guide to Synthesizing Sources

-- For example a comparison between the theories of evolution or who shot JFK.
+- Ex.: a comparison between the theories of evolution or who shot JFK.

-- For example looking at economic and social effects of proposed legislation.
+- Ex.: a look at economic and social effects of proposed legislation.

 - Argument papers to compare differing views and support a coherent claim.

-- For example, is Turn it in a violation of student’s rights?
-One side may argue that the company steals students’ papers while others claim that students agree to have their work archived.
+- Ex.: Are plagiarism checkers a violation of student’s rights?
+One side may argue that these companies steal students’ papers while others claim that students agree to have their work archived.

 - Business reports to examine differing ideas and blend into a coherent plan.

-- For example, what are some of the plans to improve Toledo’s waterfront to attract more visitors and increase business opportunities?
+- Ex.: What are some of the plans to improve Toledo’s waterfront to attract more visitors and increase business opportunities?

 - Establish your purpose to shape the way you want to argue and form your thesis.
 The thesis is the main claim or idea of your essay.

 - Select your sources and become familiar with them so that you can discuss them in relationship to your thesis and supporting argument(s).
-If you simply quote sources without evaluating them then the sources will control your paper and your audience will may misinterpret the information.
+If you simply quote sources without evaluating them, then the sources will control your paper and your audience may misinterpret the information.

 - Evaluate or interpret each source, then show the relationship between the sources and your thesis.

-- Problem/solution-establishes the problem in the introduction, then offers a few solutions.
+- Problem/solution establishes the problem in the introduction, and then offers a few solutions.